vipafattal/TajweedParser/README.md

 Tajweed Quran Parser for Android bassed on [quran-tajweed](http://api.alquran.cloud/v1/quran/quran-tajweed)

 # Deprecated
-This library deprecated is in favor of [QuranX](https://github.com/vipafattal/QuranX), and no longer maintained please see [TajweedProcessor](https://github.com/vipafattal/QuranX/tree/master/tajweedprocessor) of QuranX.
+This library deprecated is in favor of [QuranX](https://github.com/vipafattal/QuranX), and no longer maintained please migrate to [TajweedProcessor](https://github.com/vipafattal/QuranX/tree/master/tajweedprocessor) of QuranX.

 ## Setup